-According to IT security services experts, while social media pages may look safe, Pinoys should always keep in mind that the bad guys are always on the prowl looking for their hit.
-The rise of scams in social media should be a red flag and must raise awareness among Filipino netizens.
+According to IT security services experts, while social media pages may look safe, one should always keep in mind that the bad guys are always on the prowl looking for their hit.
+The rise of scams in social media should be a red flag and raising awareness is the first step to keep them at bay.

 Using Messages from Friends